John G. Kerr Refuge for the Insane

 The John G. Kerr Refuge for the Insane was founded by the Presbyterian medical missionary, John Glasgow Kerr in Canton, China in 1898.
 The hospital was the first facility in China dedicated towards the treatment of mental illness, and was expanded up to 500 beds, operating until 1937.

 Background information

 John G. Kerr

 John Glasgow Kerr was an American medical missionary.
 Before travelling to Canton in 1854, he attended Jefferson Medical College in Philadelphia, Pennsylvania.

 Between 1854 and 1899, Kerr was superintendent of the Canton Hospital.
-In 1898, he established the first insane asylum in China, where he treasted thousands of mentally ill patients in China.
+In 1898, he established the first insane asylum in China, where he treated thousands of mentally ill patients in China.

 In 1901, Kerr died at the age of seventy seven and his gravestone was engraved in both Chinese and English.

 Treatment of Mentally Ill in China

 Chinese medical thoughts are deeply rooted with a Confucian world and life view.
 By the sixteenth century, mental illness was recognized as a legitimate diagnostic category by Chinese medicine.
 However, access to quality medical care was limited to privileged members of society like the urban elites and members of the imperial court.
 The treatment of mental illness amongst common folk utilized practices such as home remedies, prayers, sacrifices, and exorcism.
 In 1731, the government proposed an amendment which resulted in the incarceration of "insane" individuals.
 This amendment was adopted as a law in 1740, however in response, there was widespread noncompliance and it was modified to be less restrictive.

 Hospitalization was never seen as an option to the treatment of mentally ill individuals because Chinese ideologies saw hospitals as a place to die, rather than a place to receive treatment.
 Many of these individuals were restrained with chains and confined to their homes.
 Others became homeless, often mocked and occasionally even stoned on the streets.
 It was the alarming amounts of homeless individuals that caught the attention of medical missionaries in Canton.